coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

 ## Grub

 ### Ubuntu 18.04 vagrant install
-* Use left shift during boot to get boot menu
+* Use left shift during boot to get boot menu in non-gui mode
+* use [esc] during boot to get boot menu in gui mode
 * This boot menu looks like grub2 (GNU grub version 2.02)
+* `e` to edit a line of the boot menu
+  * at the end of the "linux" line append `systemd.unit=rescue.target`

+ * Target types
+    * multi-user.target (like runlevel 3)
+    * graphical.target (like runlevel 5)
+    * rescue.target (like runlevel 1)
+    * basic.target - used during boot process before another target
+    * sysinit.target - system initialization

+* `c` for command mode
+  * `ls` and `ls (hd0,1)/`
+  * `linux /boot/vmlin[tab] root=/dev/sda1` to commplete the kernel and get the dev from the lsblk command
+  * `initrd /boot/initrd.img-4.15.0-39-generic`
+  * `boot`

+* Gui grub customizer
+  * `sudo grub-customizer`

 ### Ubuntu 12.04 vagrant install
-* ubuntu/precise64
+* ubuntu/precise64 - /etc/default/grub
   * #GRUB_HIDEN_TIMEOUT=0
   * #GRUB_HIDEN_TIMEOUT_QUIET=0
+* /boot/grub/menu.lst??  --  This does not modify the boot menu??
+* v12.04 seems to be in a weird no man's land zone: grub v1.99
+* Menu comes from /boot/grub/grub.cfg

 ### Legacy Grub
-* At this time (jan '19) my Ubuntu/Deb Vagrant box uses grub
+* At this time (jan '19) my Ubuntu/Deb Vagrant box uses grub...
+NO!!
+* All of my vagrant boxes seem to use grub 2
   * See  /boot/grub/menu.lst
   * (This might still be grub2, but deb based systems use grub and not grub2 for commands???)
   * There is no /boot/efi so it appears to be just grub